Women owned/operated

 Feral Farm

-• LOCATION: Jacksonville (Rogue Valley Chapter)
+• LOCATION: Jacksonville / Applegate (Rogue Valley Chapter)

-• LANGUAGES SPOKEN: English.
-Spanish (basic)
+• LANGUAGES SPOKEN: English, Spanish (basic)

 TRAINING AND EXPECTATIONS

-Mid to late spring: bed preparation, which will include tractor work (done by me), hand fertilizing, bed marking, direct seeding with an Earthway seeder, and hand transplanting from soil blocks.
+Mid to late Spring: bed preparation, which will include tractor work (done by me), hand fertilizing, bed marking, direct seeding with an Earthway seeder, and hand transplanting from soil blocks.
 Setting up drip irrigation systems.
 String trimming and weeding with a walk-behind electric tilther, wheel hoe, and stirrup hoes.
 Plant protection (hoops and row cover), and early identifying and roguing of off types in seed crops.

-Late fall: continued seed cleaning, packing and shipping.
+Late Fall: continued seed cleaning, packing and shipping.

 QUALIFICATIONS